Louth Derby: Notable games

 The largest Louth Derby crowd in history bore witness to an eventful encounter in the round 1 replay of the FAI Cup at O2 Park.
-After a 1-1 draw at Oriel the week before, it was Drogheda who emerged victorious.
-Despite Mick Byrne taking the lead for the visitors just after half time, former Dundalk player Tom Sullivan came back to haunt them with the equaliser, and Trevor Croly was the match winner in extra time.
+After a 1-1 draw at Oriel the week before, Drogheda won 2-1.
+Mick Byrne scored the first point for Dundalk.
+In the second half, former Dundalk player Tom Sullivan scored for Drogheda, tying the match.
+Trevor Croly scored the winning point for Drogheda in extra time.